nico-amsterdam/bun-htmx-crud/README.md

 You can use this project for learning purposes and demo's.
 Git clone this repostory, or download the source from github.

 [Sqlite](https://www.sqlite.org/index.html) is the central database.
+More specifically [Cloudflare D1](https://developers.cloudflare.com/d1/worker-api/d1-database/).

 Uses [JSX](https://bun.com/docs/runtime/jsx): HTML is embedded in typescript functions (tsx files).
 All HTML is generated server-side.